manuelrujano/Histology-classifier/README.md

 # Histology-classifier

+The link to the publication based on this project is found here: Link

 ## 🧠 Model Training: Histology Classifier Core Models

 This section describes the training pipeline used to build the core models for the **Histology Classifier App**, utilizing transfer learning with MobileNetV2.